gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales chuckled.
 "Not quite, but—here."
-He plucked a micro-manipulator out of a recess in the hard foam that lined the lid of the toolbox.
+He plucked a scarred gray cube out of a recess in the hard foam that lined the lid of the toolbox.
-"How about you build us a hundred-to-one step-up for a fan rotor and I'll get the printer going over in the corner."
+"How about you build us a hundred-to-one step-up for a fan rotor and I'll get the printer going."

 The next hour flew by.
 Iffy knew she should be doing chores,